-You can customize the IP for use in your design by specifying values for the various parameters associated with the IP core using the following steps:
+You can customize the IP for use in your design by specifying values for the parameters associated with the IP core:

 - 1. Select the IP from the IP catalog. - 2.
-Double-click the selected IP or select the Customize IP command from the toolbar or popup menu.
+Double-click the selected IP or select the Customize IP command from the toolbar or right-click menu.

-For details, see the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 8] and the Vivado Design Suite User Guide: Getting Started (UG910) [Ref 10].
+For details, see the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 9] and the Vivado Design Suite User Guide: Getting Started (UG910) [Ref 11].